arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 Angular 10 version one of the major release after version 9 which was released 4 months ago.

-As I said above, Updating to Angular 10 is easy If your application using using Angular 9 version.
+As I said above, Updating to Angular 10 is easy If your application using Angular 9 version.

 Just update @angular/core and @angular/cli by using `ng update` command.